ae-dschorsaanjo/lipu-lili-pi-toki-pona/grammar.md

 ### And

-And is expressed in _three ways_, depending on where we want to say it:
+"And" is (traditionally) expressed in _three ways_, depending on where we want to say it:

 1. if it is _between subjects_, use _en_;
 2. if it is _between verbs_, use _li_;